-Course Revision Requests (Changes and/or Withdrawls)
+Course Revision Requests (Changes and/or Withdrawals)

 Choose once, choose wisely.
-Timetable change requests may not be possible once the school begins in September.
+It is important to keep in mind that timetable change requests can be very difficult to accommodate once each semester begins in September and in February.
 For any requests to revise a timetable, students must consult a Guidance Counselor in Guidance Services and complete the course change request form.
 Students must attend all classes until they are officially dropped from the course by Guidance Services.
 Students must not approach a subject teacher for admission to or removal from a class.
 If a student has taken the course in the first semester, he/she cannot retake it in the second semester unless space is available.
 In some instances, consultation with the subject teacher, SERT, Guidance Counselor and parent/guardian will be required.